AerionDyseti/mcp-memory-server/README.md

 ### 🔒 **Local-First & Private**
 - All embeddings generated locally (no cloud APIs)
-- Data stored in local sqlite-vec databases
+- Data stored in local LanceDB databases
 - Complete privacy and control over your memories

 ### 🎯 **Intelligent Semantic Search**